MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-dotnet-acquire-token.md

     ```console
     dotnet run
     ```
-1. The application runs and displays a respone similar to the following:
+1. The application runs and displays a respone similar to the following (shortened for brevity):

     ```console
     {